(Congenital Spherocytic Anemia; Hereditary Spherocytosis)

 by Diana Kohnle

-Spherocytosis is a hereditary condition caused by genes inherited from the parents.
+Spherocytosis is caused by changes in genes.
+The changes are passed down from the parents.

-Spherocytosis occurs in all races, but is most common in people of northern European descent.
-Having a family member with spherocytosis also increases your risk.
+Spherocytosis occurs is most common in people with northern European descent.
+However, it can happen in anyone.
+Having a family member with spherocytosis will increase the risk of having it.

 Spherocytosis may cause:

 You will be asked about your symptoms and past health.
 A physical exam will be done.

 Blood tests can help to make a diagnosis.
 Genetic testing may be helpful for some.